 A complete medical examination can help rule out related diseases.
 Tests may include:

-Vision often returns to normal within 2 - 3 weeks with no treatment.
+Vision often returns to normal within 2 to 3 weeks with no treatment.

 Further tests may be needed to determine the cause of the neuritis.
 The condition causing the problem can then be treated.

 People who have optic neuritis without a disease such as multiple sclerosis have a good chance of recovery.

 Optic neuritis caused by multiple sclerosis or other autoimmune diseases has a poorer outlook.
 However, vision in the affected eye may still return to normal.